Aaron Burr: Unacknowledged children

-In 1787 or earlier, Burr began a relationship with Mary Emmons, also known as Eugenie, who may have been East Indian.
+In 1787 or earlier, Burr began a relationship with Mary Emmons, who was East Indian, likely of Bengali ethnicity.
 She worked as a servant in his household during his first marriage.
-Emmons may have come from Calcutta to Haiti or Saint-Domingue before coming to America.
+She came from Calcutta to Saint-Domingue (modern-day Haiti), where she had lived under the adopted name Eugénie Beauharnais before coming to America and taking on the name Mary Emmons.
 Burr fathered two children with Emmons, both of whom married into Philadelphia's "Free Negro" community in which their families became prominent: